Activate Series: #19 - Is Personhood Actually Oppressive? January 18, 2018 10:32

 Get the rest of the story!

 If you'd like to dig deeper into where we've been, how we got here, and where we're headed, but aren't sure if online learning is right for you or your group, we can help!
-Enroll for FREE in our 10-minute introductory course to see how our Rise Up in the Truth curriculum helps Christians build the historical, philosophical, and biblical foundation that's necessary to compassionately engage the culture and defend human life, from its earliest biological beginning to its natural end.
+Enroll for FREE in our 10-minute introductory course to see how our Foundations curriculum helps Christians build the historical, philosophical, and biblical foundation that's necessary to compassionately engage the culture and defend human life, from its earliest biological beginning to its natural end.
 Visit our FAQ page to learn more and contact us with any questions you have.